hacatu/gtess/README.md

 3d, but crease pattern foldability in general is an NP complete problem so if it is eventually implemented, some compromises would be required.

-Because all data is 2d, points are stored as $x$, $y$ coordinates and transformations are stored as 2 by 3 matrices.
+Because all data is 2d, points are stored as `x`, `y` coordinates and transformations are stored as 2 by 3 matrices.
 This is because GTess uses a common technique called homogeneous coordinates to allow translating points to be accomplished via matrix multiplication.
-Instead of representing a point as $x$, $y$, we represent it as
-$x$, $y$, $1$.
-The redundant $1$ coordinate is not actually stored, but having a coordinate that is defined to be $1$ is what allows us to encode translations as matrix multiplications.
+Instead of representing a point as `x`, `y`, we represent it as `x`, `y`, `1`.
+The redundant `1` coordinate is not actually stored, but having a coordinate that is defined to be `1` is what allows us to encode translations as matrix multiplications.
 The bottom row of the matrix is always `[0, 0, 1]` so we omit it.

 Be careful when editing the code: numpy arrays are gotcha factories.
 The main gotchas